-Steady growth guided by pinnacle intentions is the key to shaping a greener pasture for all involved, and as we look to Earth Day 2021, set to rumble on Thursday, April 22nd, we turn our attention to those individuals that make big waves in their communities and learn from their leadership.
+Steady growth guided by pinnacle intentions is the key to shaping a greener pasture for all involved, which is why we're turning our attention to those individuals who make big waves in their communities and learn from their leadership.

 For Red Rooster Coffee in Floyd, Virginia, those greener pastures are part of the charm in operating a pastoral powerhouse.
 “I have a special place in my heart for rural coffee roasters and shops because I know how hard it is to find enough customers,” said Haden Polseno-Hensley, Co-Founder of Red Rooster.